Quick Microwave Hasselback Potatoes: Elegant Yet Easy Side!

 • The olive oil can be swapped for butter, if preferred

 • Finishing touch options could include chopped chives or green onions, sour cream or Greek yogurt, cooked diced bacon, cheese sauce, or any other fresh herbs you like!
+You can add cheese, butter, or herbs during the cooking process, or after it’s partially cooked, for added flavor.
+Fresh herbs can be added to the top after cooking, and grated or shredded cheeses should melt with the residual heat from cooking without needing additional time.

 Step By Step Instructions